 What You See versus What’s Behind the Scenes

-The biggest problem with things like the HGTV channel or home improvement blogs is that they tend to show only the pretty side of the project.
+The biggest problem with things like HGTV or home improvement blogs is that they tend to show only the pretty side of the project.
 You might get a vision of a designer sketching on a pad of paper while she enthusiastically determines what color or size of furnishings will fit into the newly finished room.
 Or you might see the entire project go from conception to implementation in just a few weeks.

 Unfortunately, there’s a lot you don't see as well, and this lack of understanding can lead you into trouble when the time comes to undergo your home improvement project.
 The reasons for this are myriad – maybe there are time constraints on the show, and they only want to show you the best parts of the project, or perhaps the blog is interested just in inspiring you, not showing you the whole process.
 Whatever the case, if you only pay attention to these venues, you’re missing out on some much bigger details.

 One of the things you probably aren’t aware of is the lead time.
 This is the time it takes from when you purchase an item such as tile or wood flooring to when it arrives at your home.
-Lead times can vary, and in some cases can take up to 4 months for something to arrive.
+Lead times can vary, and in some cases it can take up to 4 months for something to arrive.

 Remember that a TV show has a rigorous schedule to keep – a schedule that has little to do with real life.
 TV shows also have very large crews whose only jobs are to work on that house – if someone can’t make it, they usually have a backup signed and ready to go in a minute.